dsdiv0/WarhammerDictionary/README.md

     Go to the PreMadeDicts folder in this repository.

-    Download the entire folder to your computer.
+    Download the entire whDict folder to your computer.

-    Open the file manager on your device and copy the PreMadeDicts folder to the koreader/data/dict/ directory on your device.
+    Open the file manager on your device and copy the whDict folder to the koreader/data/dict/ directory on your device.

 That's it!
 The dictionary is now installed.

+**To Select the Dictionary,** open Koreader app and open the top menu -> click on the magnifying glass symbol -> Settings -> Dictionary Settings -> Manage Dictionaries.
+Make sure warhammer.tsv is sellected here.

 **Option 2: Build from Source**